 1. Those serving as Peer Instructors often find it rewarding to know that they have made a difference at NIU by helping new students adjust to college life.

 2. This is a perfect opportunity to gain both teaching and leadership experience and also to strengthen one’s communication skills.

 3. The Peer Instructor position looks fabulous on a résumé, too!

 What is the time commitment?
 All Peer Instructors must attend two training sessions: one in April and one in August.
 During Summer 2013, Peer Instructors will be assigned to a section of UNIV 101 or 201 and will be expected to attend all class meetings in the fall 2013 semester.
 UNIV 101/201 classes typically meet twice a week for 50-75 minutes for the first 12 weeks of the semester.
 Meetings with the instructor(s) are also required as needed.
 There may be additional training opportunities and PI meetings throughout the fall 2013 semester with additional opportunities for leadership roles.

-Please return completed application to First-Year Connections, located in the basement of the Holmes Student Center, Room 023H.
-Applications were due by Wednesday, December 5th 2012 to be considered for the priority deadline.
-Applications will be accepted through Friday, April 5, 2013 but with limited position availability.
+Please return completed application to First-and Second-Year Experience, located at Chick Evans Field House (EF), Room 101.
+Applications will be due Friday, December 6 , 2013 to be considered for the priority deadline.
+Applications will be accepted through Friday, April 4, 2014 but with limited position availability.

 The first round of interviews begin Monday, January 28, 2013.
 You will be notified of the position in late January.
 The second round of interviews will be conducted in late March.
 Returning Peer Instructors do not have to interview for the position.

 Training will be Sunday, April 15, 2013 from 4:00 p.m. to 7:00 p.m. in the Holmes Student Center.
 Please check your email for more information.